OxygenCobalt/Auxio/info/FAQ.md

 This is probably caused by one of two reasons:
 1. If other players like Phonograph, Retro Music, or Music Player GO load it correctly, then Auxio has a bug and it should be [reported](https://github.com/OxygenCobalt/Auxio/issues).
 2. If the aforementioned players don't work, but players like Vanilla Music and VLC do, then it's a problem with the Media APIs that Auxio relies on.
 There is nothing I can do about it.
+	- I hope to mitigate these issues in the future by extracting metadata myself or adding Subsonic/SoundPod support, however this is extremely far off.

 #### I have a large library and Auxio takes really long to load it!
 This is expected since reading from the audio database takes awhile, especially with libraries containing 10k songs or more.